FlorentinaIonescu/TimCoRetailManager/README.md

 # Solution Structure (5 projects)

 In Visual Studio, there are four visible folders representing five projects: "API" (includes class library), "Database", "Solution Items" (which only includes a roadmap text concerning phase 2), and "WPF" (includes class library).
+"TRMApi" and "TRMDesktopUI" are the startup projects in Visual Studio.

-The API allows exchange of information between the front-end and the database without unnecessarily exposing the latter.
+The API allows exchange of information between the front-end and the database without unnecessarily exposing the latter; it is also used for registering user accounts.
-Our web API consists of Program and Startup, a .json file containing app settings, and most importantly, a number of controllers and models, as well as views for visualizing the API in a web browser.
+Our web API consists of Program and Startup, a .json file containing app settings (connection strings, security key, tax rate), and most importantly, a number of controllers and models, as well as views for visualizing the API in a web browser.
 There is also a folder, ”Data”, which contains the class ApplicationDbContext, used within the controllers, as well as a subfolder, ”Migrations”, as a result of migrating from the former ASP.NET database based on Entity Framework.
 Packages include Microsoft.AspNetCore.Authentication.JwtBearer, Swashbuckle.AspNetCore.Swagger, System.IdentityModel.Tokens.Jwt, etc.
+The web API runs on Kestrel.

 The six controllers are HomeController (self-generated code), InventoryController, ProductController, SaleController, TokenController, and UserController.
 - InventoryController has two methods, one for retrieving the entire inventory of the retail system, and the other for saving an inventory record.